Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Applications

 Moreover, the lower bound is tight for some Hamiltonians. \end{lemma}

-The energy spectral gap $\Delta$ governs the convergence rate in Lemma~\ref{lem:overlap lower bound}, causing the required evolution time $\tau$ to vary significantly across different Hamiltonians.
+When the initial state is fixed, the energy spectral gap $\Delta$ governs the convergence rate in Lemma~\ref{lem:overlap lower bound}, causing the required evolution time $\tau$ to vary significantly across different Hamiltonians.
 For example, the 2-qubit Hamiltonian describing the $\textrm{H}_2$ molecule achieves near-precise ground-state energy estimation with $\tau = 3$~\cite{mcardle2019variational}.
-In contrast, the 4-qubit Heisenberg Hamiltonian given by Equation~\eqref{eqn:hamiltonian} requires $\tau \geq 35$ for comparable accuracy, as shown in Figure~\ref{fig:experimental result}(a).
+In contrast, the 5-qubit Heisenberg Hamiltonian given by Equation~\eqref{eqn:hamiltonian} requires $\tau \geq 20$ for comparable accuracy, as shown in Figure~\ref{fig:ground}(a).
 Then a natural question arises: without a priori knowledge of $\Delta$, how to determine $\tau$ for ground-state-related problems?

-Assumption~(\nref{enum:tau gap}) provides a sufficient condition on $\tau$ to guarantee adequate approximation, in which case $e^{\tau\Delta} = \BigOmega{\poly(\tau)}$.
+Assumption~(\nref{assum:long evolution gap}) provides a sufficient condition on $\tau$ to guarantee adequate approximation, in which case $e^{\tau\Delta} = \BigOmega{\poly(\tau)}$.
 This leads to the following formal problem statement for applying imaginary-time evolution to ground state preparation and energy estimation.